Current F-1 Students

 You may satisfy this requirement by updating your profile in the Mailing Address section of LOCUS within 10 days of the change.
 OIP will receive the information from LOCUS and electronically notify USCIS of the change within 21 days, as required by immigration regulations.

 The Office of International Programs (OIP) is required to report to the Department of Homeland Security (DHS) on the status of our F-1 and J-1 international students.
 Questions?
-Contact the ISS team at email@example.com or by calling 773-508-3899.
+Contact the ISSS team at firstname.lastname@example.org or by calling 773-508-3899.